4.1 Concept of significant harm

 - Any fracture in a non-mobile child.

-Fractures are a normal part of growing up, with up to 66 per cent of boys and around 40 per cent of girls sustaining a fracture by their 15th birthday.
+The NSPCC and Cardiff University reported in 2012 that fractures are a normal part of growing up, with up to 66 per cent of boys and around 40 per cent of girls sustaining a fracture by their 15th birthday.
 85 per cent of accidental fractures are seen in children over five years of age.
 However, they can also be indicative of a serious assault on a child.

 - 80 per cent of these fractures are in children under 18 months;